impactwallet/impact-wallet/README.md

 To measure impact of each contribution we’re taking into account time you spent to create something and multiply on time end-users spent with it.

+# Paradigm shift - Time as a price

+We want to replace advertising model with a time-based model where everything measured and distributed based on time.

 # Goals:
 * Solve copyright issues
 * Build a fair distribution of the Internet wealth